jeremy-w/ayadn/README.md

 - mute/unmute a user

+- search posts for word(s)

-- search posts containing a hashtag
+- search posts with hashtag

 - get informations on a post/user